-The compound component shown in Figure 1.9 provides the abstraction of a television set, capable of playing out a video stream and two audio streams in a synchronized fashion.
-The component shown contains two basic components, a video decompression component ( $D$ ) and sink component implementing a video output window ( $W$ ).
-In addition, it includes another compound component, which consists of two filter components ( $F$ ) and two speaker components ( $S$ ).
-The nested compound component provides the abstraction of an audio output device, whose operation is controlled by clock $C_2$ .
-The TV component exports clock $C_1$ , which is used to start, pause or scale the audio-visual output.
+The compound component shown in Figure 9 provides the abstraction of a television set, capable of playing out a video stream and two audio streams in a synchronized fashion.
+The component shown contains two basic components, a video decompression component (D) and sink component implementing a video output window (W).
+In addition, it includes another compound component, which consists of two filter components (F) and two speaker components (S).
+The nested compound component provides the abstraction of an audio output device, whose operation is controlled by clock C_2 .
+The TV component exports clock C_1 , which is used to start, pause or scale the audio-visual output.

-Figure 1.9 Nested Components
+Figure 9: Nested Components

-5 CONCLUSIONS
+5 SUMMARY

 The efficient development of distributed multimedia applications requires abstractions and services that are provided by a specialized software layer.
-Such a middleware layer is based on general purpose operating systems and adds functions and protocols supporting distributed multimedia applications, including those for communication, synchronization and resource management.
-The CINEMA system is such a middleware layer.
-Our paper focused on the description of the service interface of CINEMA.
-We described components that provide multimedia processing functionality and may be nested to facilitate the reusability of software and to achieve higher levels of functional abstractions.
+CINEMA is such a development platform.
+It uses the functionality of given transport and operating systems, adds the necessary features to support the processing of multimedia data in distributed environments and makes them accessible by appropriate abstractions.
+The abstractions of CINEMA and their usage were presented in this paper.
+We described components that provide multimedia processing functionality and produce, respectively consume, units of data streams via typed ports.
+To facilitate the reusability of software and to achieve higher levels of functional abstractions components may be nested.

 Distributed multimedia applications are created by interconnecting the components' ports with links which allows the definition of arbitrary flow graphs.
-Before starting the flow of data units, the creation of sessions results in the reservation of system resources that are needed to ensure quality of service requirements.
+Before starting the flow of data units, the creation of sessions allows the specification of quality of service requirements and results in the reservation of system resources that are needed to ensure the requirements.
+Having established an application, the need for controlling its behavior (i.e. the flow of data units) arises.
 With media clocks and clock hierarchies we proposed abstractions to control individual data streams as well as groups of streams.
-We discussed the usage of clock hierarchies to specify synchronization relationships between data streams and showed how they may be used to handle the requirements of dynamic, interactive and cooperative multimedia applications.
+We discussed the usage of clock hierarchies to specify synchronization relationships between data streams and showed how they may be used to handle the requirements of highly dynamic, interactive and cooperative multimedia applications.
 Finally, it was outlined how clock hierarchies are used to control the propagation of operations in compound components.